 Although we are a village school we like to think big.
 We make good use of technology to enhance teaching and learning, including interactive whiteboards, visualisers and ipads.
 We have well equipped classrooms, a Learning Zone for small group work, and a Discovery Room with computers, books and artefacts designed to inspire children to learn about the wider world.

 The school’s wonderful grounds give the children generous space to play and the freedom to explore the seasons and nature.
-All year round the children use the large playing field, playground and wooded area for play and learning adventures.
+All year round the children use the large playing field, playground and wooded area for play, sport and learning adventures.
 We have an outdoor learning hut and a pond which help focus learning about birds, insects and other local wildlife.

 Our outside spaces are exceptional and the natural areas for playtime fun and forest school are complemented by equipment to promote imaginative play, including a tepee, a pirate ship and and two wooden assault courses, one of which was installed in 2021 following successful Friends fundraising.

 Forest school sessions at Bathampton Primary create prime learning opportunities in the school’s amazing fields and woods.
 Class groups from Reception onwards have specific forest school sessions led by a qualified and experienced forest school leader.